-ALGEBRA COMPETENCIES
+ALGEBRA COMPETENCIES QL-A1.

-QL-A1.
 Students can demonstrate understanding of the characteristics of variables and expressions and apply this knowledge in authentic modeling and problem solving situations.

-- a.
-Use variables to accurately represent quantities or attributes in a variety of authentic tasks. - b.
-Predict and then confirm the effect that changes in variable values have in an algebraic relationship. - Interpret parts of expressions such as terms, factors, and coefficients. - d.
+Key performance indicators a.
+Use variables to accurately represent quantities or attributes in a variety of authentic tasks. b.
+Predict and then confirm the effect that changes in variable values have in an algebraic relationship. c.
+Interpret parts of expressions such as terms, factors, and coefficients. d.
 Write expressions and/or rewrite expressions in equivalent forms to solve problems.
 QL-A2.
 Students can perform operations on expressions in authentic modeling and problem solving situations.

-- a.
-Perform arithmetic operations (addition, subtraction, multiplication) on polynomials in authentic tasks. - b.
+Key performance indicators a.
+Perform arithmetic operations (addition, subtraction, multiplication) on polynomials in authentic tasks. b.
 Demonstrate the relationship between zeros and factors of polynomials.
 QL-A3.
 Students can create, solve, and reason with equations and inequalities in the context of authentic modeling and problem solving situations.

-- a.
-Create equations and inequalities that describe numbers or relationships. - b.
-Compare and contrast expressions and equations. - c.
-Use and justify reasoning while solving equations. - d.
+Key performance indicators a.
+Create equations and inequalities that describe numbers or relationships. b.
+Compare and contrast expressions and equations. c.
+Use and justify reasoning while solving equations. d.
 Develop and solve equations and inequalities in one variable.